State-adaptive quantum error correction and fault-tolerant quantum computing: Introduction

 Our study is also motivated by another fact: there is an apparent mismatch between quantum computing and quantum error correction; namely, in quantum computing states and gates are often known, while in quantum error correction states do not need to be known.
 This operational dichotomy reflects a deeper conceptual division between `blind' and `visible' quantum information processing tasks, which has been rigorously studied in contexts ranging from quantum source coding to computational models~\cite{Hay17,BFK09,W21_model}.

 An unknown classical bit string can be easily determined and cloned.
 For a quantum state, being known or unknown makes a huge difference, highlighted by the no-cloning theorem~\cite{WZ82,Die82}.
-The standard quantum error correction (QEC) theory requires the decoupling of environmental degree of freedom (e.g. eavesdropper) from the encoded information, hence forbidding cloning and making quantum capacity being private~\cite{KL97,Dev05,HHW+08,Kle07}.
-However, we realize that the decoupling and privacy is unnecessary, and it is possible to establish a new setting for QEC by making the encoded source information visible, i.e., a state-adaptive setting.
+The standard quantum error correction (QEC) theory requires the decoupling of environmental degree of freedom (e.g. eavesdropper) from the encoded information, hence forbidding cloning and making quantum capacity be private~\cite{KL97,Dev05,HHW+08,Kle07}.
+However, we realize that the decoupling and privacy are unnecessary, and it is possible to establish a new setting for QEC by making the encoded source information visible, i.e., a state-adaptive setting.
 We find that, as expected, this is the quantum analog of the classical channel capacity measured by mutual information.

 In this work, we establish the state-adaptive (SA) QEC theory.
-We show that the SA quantum capacity is provided by the quantum mutual information by both an equivalence with the entanglement-assisted (EA) model and also a direct proof.
+We show that the SA quantum capacity is provided by the quantum mutual information, as evidenced by its equivalence to the entanglement-assisted (EA) model and a direct proof.
 The equivalence highlights the role of entanglement and quantum teleportation~\cite{BBC+93}: an unknown state can be teleported consuming entanglement, while a known state can be directly prepared according to its classical description.
 On the dual side, the quantum dense coding~\cite{BW92} can also be substituted by SA schemes for sending classical information over quantum channels.
 Therefore, we obtain the capacity diagram in Fig.~\ref{fig:relation}.
-By comparison, the EA model is more suitable for quantum communication whereas the assisted entanglement can be pre-established, while the SA model is more suitable for quantum computing whereas the knowledge of the states can benefit error correction.
+By comparison, the EA model is more suitable for quantum communication scenarios where assisted entanglement can be pre-established, whereas the SA model is better suited for quantum computing contexts where prior knowledge of quantum states facilitates error correction.

 We apply the SA model to universal fault-tolerant quantum computing based on stabilizer codes~\cite{Got98}.
 We propose a scheme that incorporates gate teleportation~\cite{GC99,ZLC00,DT25}, code switching~\cite{PR13,ADP14,Bom15,CM18}, and transversal logical gates~\cite{CCC+08,ZCC11,EK09}.
 The knowledge of logical states allows the correction of more errors without an obvious increase of stabilizer measurement overhead compared to the standard scheme.
 We also show that our scheme can be readily applied to current experimental platforms, including both photonic and solid-state ones.